 Dr Raja Mukherjee is a leading expert in Fetal Alcohol Spectrum Disorders (FASD).
 Below are answers to common questions about FASD which we hope you will find useful.

 However, if you have any further questions Dr Mukherjee will be happy to help.
 You can get in touch with him using the information on the contact us page, or you can tweet him using @rajamukherjee10.

 What does FASD stand for?

-It stands for Foetal Alcohol Spectrum Disorders.
-This is an umbrella term which covers a range of disorders that are caused by being exposed to alcohol in the womb.
-The most commonly occurring diagnoses are Full Foetal Alcohol Syndrome and Alcohol-Related Neurodevelopmental Disorder.
+It stands for Fetal Alcohol Spectrum Disorders, a term which describes a range of disorders that are caused by being exposed to alcohol in the womb.
+The most commonly occurring diagnoses are Full Fetal Alcohol Syndrome and Alcohol Related Neurodevelopmental Disorder.

-International studies suggest that one in every thousand children has Full Foetal Alcohol Syndrome.
-The wider spectrum of disorder has been shown in recent studies to be anywhere as high as 85 per 1000 or 8.5% in some groups, with most international studies agreeing on a rough estimate of 1-2% of the population being affected.
+International studies suggest that one in every thousand children has Full Fetal Alcohol Syndrome.
+The wider spectrum of disorders has been shown to be as high as 85 per 1000 or 8.5% in some groups.
+Studies estimate that 1-2% of the population are affected.

 What difficulties might someone with FASD have?

 It varies from person to person and can depend on how much alcohol they were exposed to in the womb.